 Our mission is to empower student learning by teaching awareness, acceptance and non-violence, celebrating our diversity, achieving academic excellence, and fostering strong family-school-community connections.
 At Harvey Milk Civil Rights Academy, you will be encouraged to become an active participant in your child’s educational journey.

-We have an open door policy to parents, and believe all staff and parents should be involved in the decision-making process within the school.
+We have an open door policy to parents, and we believe all staff and parents should be involved in the decision-making process within the school.
 We focus on helping children develop self-control and a personal commitment to values with such programs as First PASS and Conflict Managers.
 We are proud of our ongoing relationships with SF School Volunteers and its Adopt-A-School program.
 We have several very active community partners.

-Our overall objective is to guide the development of a well-rounded human being who has the ability, skills and attitude to become a contributing asset to self, family, community and society.
+Our overall objective is to guide the development of a well-rounded human being who has the ability, skills and attitude to become a contributing asset to self, family, community, and society.